peterhinch/micropython-samples/fastbuild/README.md

 # fastbuild - Pull and build Pyboard firmware under Linux

+The following is largely obsolete.
+Please see [mpbuild](https://github.com/mattytrentini/mpbuild) for a modern solution using containers.

 These scripts are intended to speed and simplify rebuilding firmware from source notably where pyboards of different types are in use, or when frozen bytecode necessitates repeated compilation and deployment.
 In